Commitment + Clinical Leadership = Better Outcomes

 Saber Healthcare and Pen Pals

-Here at Saber Healthcare, many of our buildings have ran successful senior pen pal programs in the past.
-These pen pal initiatives are designed to help our residents talk to people in the community and give them a sense of belonging.
-These programs have helped our residents feel connected by sharing their hobbies, interests, personal views, and experiences with a friendly ear.
+Here at Saber Healthcare, many of the buildings we offer services in have ran successful senior pen pal programs in the past.
+These pen pal initiatives are designed to help the residents talk to people in the community and give them a sense of belonging.
+These programs have helped the residents feel connected by sharing their hobbies, interests, personal views, and experiences with a friendly ear.

-If you would like to know if a Saber Healthcare community has a pen pal program, or if you would like to find a resident to be your pen pal, call a Saber building near you and ask!
+If you would like to know if a community has a pen pal program, or if you would like to find a resident to be your pen pal, call a one of the buildings near you and ask!

 To learn more about Saber Healthcare and the care we provide to our residents, click here.